parryc/thevoid/templates/leflan/language_lithuanian.md

 Aš einù laukañ vs. Aš esu laukè
 I am going outside vs. I am outside

+# Questions

+Questions without question words must start with _Ar_ : Ar tu gyveni Berkelyje?

+Kaip - how
+: Expects adverbial response
+: Kaip žmones kalba...? - Žmones kalba angliškai

+Kok - Which
+: When _kok_ is paired with a noun, it acts like an adjective, matching the noun in case, gender, and number : Kokiomis kalbomis tu kalbi? - Which languages do you speak?
+: kalbomis is in INST

+Kur - where
+: Unless a preposition is used, the question word is first: _Iš kur tu esi..._?
 # Conjunctions

 > The clause introduced by *bèt* also denotes in some clauses something which is unexpected in view of the meaning of the main clause<cite>[DBK, pg305](#DBK)</cite>